ashiq2121/LinuxServerHardening/README.md

 <img src="https://i.imgur.com/5QvOcJB.png" height="80%" width="80%">
 <img src="https://i.imgur.com/oKSLgu1.png" height="80%" width="80%">

-Now we can see that when we try to connect from the client machine via the default port, or connect using the user password, or connect directly as a root user, we are unable to.
+Now if we try to connect from the client machine via the default port, or connect using the user password, or connect directly as a root user, we would be unable to.

+<h2>Firewall</h2>
 Launch the utility: <br/>
 <img src="https://i.imgur.com/62TgaWL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />